-The GP visits the facility three times a week.
-The initial medical assessment is undertaken by GP within the required timeframe following admission.
-Residents have reviews by the GP within required timeframes and when their health status changes.
+the GP within required timeframes and when their health status changes.
 There is documented evidence of the exemption from monthly GP visits when the resident's condition is considered stable.
-Contact details for family are recorded on the electronic system, family/whānau/EPOA interviews and resident records evidenced that family are informed where there is a change in health status.
+The GP visits the facility weekly.
 Documentation and records reviewed were current.
-The GP interviewed stated that there was good communication with the service and that they were informed of concerns in a timely manner.
-The GP provides after-hours service.

-A physiotherapist visits the facility weekly and reviews residents referred by the GP, CSM or RNs.
+The GP interviewed stated that there was effective communication with the service and that they were informed of concerns in a timely manner.
+The GP provides an after-hours service.
+A physiotherapist visits the facility weekly and reviews residents referred by the CSM or RNs.
+Interview with the Nurse Maude specialist palliative care nurse confirmed the nurse's involvement with resident's end of life care.
+The nurse spoke very positively of the care provided for to residents in their last days of life.